xonsh/xonsh/news/sig_exit_fix.rst

 **Fixed:**

-* Fixed processing exit signals and exceptions (e.g. SIGHUP in #5381) to provide careful exiting with right exit code.
+* Fixed processing exit signals and exceptions (e.g. SIGHUP in #5381) to provide careful exiting with right exit code and TTY cleaning.

 **Security:**